-Is there enough goodwill and trust so you will be honest with each other through the process?
+An amicable separation doesn’t mean that you and your ex-partner need to remain close or even on friendly terms.
+It does mean that you’re both interested in an outcome that’s fair and that there’s enough goodwill and trust between you for you to be honest with each other through the process.
 This especially applies to full disclosure of all of the assets and liabilities to be divided.

-If the answer is yes then separation is simpler, less expensive and less emotionally draining.
+If this sounds like you, then your separation can be simpler, less expensive and less emotionally draining.

-Where a good faith negotiation becomes a more bitter confrontation.
-This tends to happen when the information is not shared or when there is bitterness in the nature of the breakup.
+Animosity between the parties takes you down a different road where a good faith negotiation becomes a more bitter confrontation.
+This tends to happen when information is not shared or when there is bitterness in the nature of the breakup.

 Sometimes there has to be a legal confrontation in order for a party to assert its legal rights – this tends to be the case where there has been a power imbalance in the relationship or where there is a lack of trust.
 Some separations and divorces can become like trench warfare and this can damage both the separating couple and their family.